faye/faye-websocket-node/README.markdown

 Initiates the closing handshake if the socket is still open.
-For handlers with no closing handshake, this will result in the immediate execution of the `onclose` handler.
-For handlers with a closing handshake, this sends a closing frame and `onclose` will execute when a response is received or a protocol error occurs.
+For handlers with no closing handshake, this will result in the immediate execution of the `on('close')` handler.
+For handlers with a closing handshake, this sends a closing frame and `emit('close')` will execute when a response is received or a protocol error occurs.

 #### `handler.getVersion()`